- Introduction & Definitions

 - Fosters sustainable tourism.

-In the next decade, the main focus of EuroVelo route network development will be on quality improvement, not on increasing the length of the network.
+In the next decade, the main focus of EuroVelo network development will be on quality improvement, not on increasing the length of the network.
 We have tried to show on the interactive maps the current conditions that you are likely to experience when out and about.
-Three different categories have been used and are shown on the maps on this website, in the mobile application and on the printed EuroVelo map.
+Four different categories are used and are shown on the maps on this website, in the mobile application and on the printed EuroVelo map.

-Of course, our network of National EuroVelo Coordination Centres and Coordinators are working on improvements all the time, so you may now ﬁnd that signage has been installed along certain sections; information is available online or solutions have been found to the problematic sections.
+Of course, the network of National EuroVelo Coordination Centres and Coordinators is working on improvements all the time, so you may now ﬁnd that signage has been installed along certain sections; information is available online or solutions have been found for the problematic sections.
 Keep checking this website for the latest situation along each route.

 Categories of EuroVelo Routes

-The EuroVelo network is approximately 90,000 km long with each of the 17 routes being at least 1,000 km in length.
+The EuroVelo network is approximately 90,000km long with each of the 17 routes being at least 1,000 km in length.
 ECF is constantly working with its National EuroVelo Coordination Centres and Coordinators on developing the network but there remain differences in the conditions of the routes (sometimes even between different sections on the same route).
 Whilst this is inevitable on a network of this size, it is important to communicate to potential users what they can expect if they cycle a particular section of a route.
-For this reason, the ECF has developed some common categories that are applicable for the entire network and are communicated on the European level (e.g. EuroVelo.com website, EuroVelo Overview Map).
+For this reason, ECF developed common categories applicable to the entire network and are communicated on the European level (e.g. EuroVelo.com website, EuroVelo Overview Map).